 Followers of Hinduism, Islam, Buddhism, and Jainism observe several fasts through the year to commemorate certain traditions or worship a particular deity.
 In the olden days, fasting was one of the ways to maintain healthy digestion.

 People may observe strict fasting during which they abstain completely from all food and even water.
 Some types of fasting permit the consumption of certain food and drinks at a particular time of the day only.
 The kind of abstinence depends entirely on the purpose of fasting.
+Let’s start with the importance of fasting.

 Importance Of Fasting In Hindu Culture